 Karwa Chauth 2019: Inside Pics Of Aishwarya Rai Bachchan, Jaya Bachchan & Sonali Bendre From Jalsa

-Tonight, many Indian women observed the fast for the long lives of their husbands and when it comes to follow traditions, the Bachchan ladies are never behind!
-We have got our hands on an inside picture from Jalsa, wherein Aishwarya Rai Bachchan can be seen striking a pose along with Jaya Bachchan, Shweta Bachchan and Sonali Bendre, while celebrating the festival of Karwa Chauth at Jalsa, the bungalow of Amitabh Bachchan.
+Tonight, many Indian women observed the fast for the long lives of their husbands and when it comes to following traditions, the Bachchan ladies are never behind!
+We have got our hands on an inside picture, wherein Aishwarya Rai Bachchan can be seen striking a pose along with Jaya Bachchan, Shweta Bachchan and Sonali Bendre while celebrating the festival of Karwa Chauth at Jalsa, the bungalow of Amitabh Bachchan.
 Check out the pictures of Bollywood celebrities celebrating Karwa Chauth below..

 This Is Such A Lovely Picture

 Seen here is Sonali Bendre striking a pose with Jaya Bachchan, Aishwarya Rai Bachchan, Shweta Bachchan and friends.
-We must admit that all the ladies in the picture are looking so pretty in their traditional attires.
+We must admit that all the ladies in the picture are looking so pretty in their traditional attire.

 P.S.
 Did you spot Aaradhya Bachchan in this group picture?